centreon/centreon-documentation/cloud/resources/known-issues.md

 * Deploying a service does not work if the template of an existing host is changed. (**More actions > Deploy services** command.)

 * It is not possible yet to define a default poller.
-When you create a host, make sure you define the correct poller to monitor it instead of the central server.
+When you create a host, make sure you define the correct poller to monitor it instead of the central poller.

 * Service accounts (e.g. **broker service user**) are listed in contact selection dropdown lists.
 Do not use them.